The best things about a career in dietetics

 Things you really need to consider before deciding to study dietetics

 Difference between a nutritionist & a dietitian – You need to be aware that there is a distinct difference between a nutritionist and a dietitian.
-It is possibly to do a 2 week correspondence course, or to have absolutely no qualifications at all and call yourself a “nutritionist” (and no that doesn’t mean you should!!).
+It is possibly to do a 2 week correspondence course, or to have absolutely no qualifications at all and call yourself a “nutritionist”.

 Please take the time to watch this video by 3 time national president of the Dietitians Association Australia Sandra Capra to ensure that you are on the right path to becoming a dietitian if that is your intention:

-Dietitian Sally Marchini wrote an article for our site so that all health professionals would be aware of whether their patients and clients were going gluten free for the wrong reasons.
+Dietitian Sally Marchini has questioned whether people are going gluten free for the wrong reasons.
 Dietitian Katrina Mills has reviewed some diets you may have heard of, including the Mediterranean diet and the 5:2 diet.

 It is My Health Career’s view that dietitians need to make evidence-based nutrition more interesting for the general public so that the topic of nutritious food is discussed by dietitians in the media, not by those without the scientific knowledge to give sound advice.